michelleconville/drizzle-and-shade/DEPLOYMENT.md

 * Back in heroku, navigate to settings and in the config vars input the key DISABLE_COLLECTSTATIC with the value 1, and click 'Add'.
 This is to stop heroku from collecting any static files when you deploy.

-* Add heroku to your allowed hosts in your settings.py.
-Back in your project, in the settings file, scroll down to ALLOWED_HOSTS, and inside the brackets insert the url to your app, followed by 'localhost'.
+* Add heroku to the allowed hosts in the settings.py.
+Back in the project, in the settings file, scroll down to ALLOWED_HOSTS, and inside the brackets insert the url to the app, followed by 'localhost'.
 It should look something like this:

-        ALLOWED_HOSTS = ['your-project-name.herokuapp.com', 'localhost']
+        ALLOWED_HOSTS = ['the-project-name.herokuapp.com', 'localhost']

 * Add, commit and push these changes, followed by a push to heroku with the below command.
 The app will now be deployed, without any static files, but this will be fixed when setting up AWS, documented below.

         git push heroku main'

-* To setup the project to automatically deployed to heroku when pushing your work to github you can.
+* To setup the project to automatically deployed to heroku when pushing the work to github you can.
 To do so, In heroku go to the deploy tab, and in the 'deployment method' section connect it to github.
-You will need to search for your repository and once found click 'connect'.
+You will need to search for the repository and once found click 'connect'.
 Then scroll down and click 'Enable automatic deploys'.
-Now when you push to github your code will automatically deploy to Heroku as well.
+Now when you push to github the code will automatically deploy to Heroku as well.

 ##### Back to [top](#table-of-contents)